mitre/caldera/docs/index.rst

-This docsite contains information intended to help developers understand the inner workings of the caldera adversary emulation tool, caldera plugins, or new tools that interface with the caldera server.
+This docsite contains information intended to help developers understand the inner workings of the caldera adversary emulation tool, CALDERA plugins, or new tools that interface with the caldera server.

-If you're new to caldera, you'll likely want to checkout the introduction and usage information on our `GitHub wiki <https://github.com/mitre/caldera/wiki>`_.
+If you're new to CALDERA, you'll likely want to checkout the introduction and usage information on our `GitHub wiki <https://github.com/mitre/caldera/wiki>`_.

 .. toctree::